 Coffee and alcohol intolerance, yellowing in the eyes, you bruise easily, have swelling in your feet or abdomen, bad breath, heartburn, body odor, dark urine and stool.
 Source

-If you’re experiencing a handful of these symptoms or more, then let’s talk about how you can improve your liver functioning.
+If you’re experiencing a handful of these symptoms or more, then let’s talk about how you can improve your liver function.

 To help your liver get back to its old self again, you can also ensure you’re eating a variety of these foods: leafy greens, bitter greens, fresh herbs, green tea, raw honey, coconut oil and apple cider vinegar.